kmamal/node-sdl/README.md

 * `<object>`

-An object from [`sdl.video.displays`](#sdlvideodisplays) indicating the display this window belongs to.
+An object from [`sdl.video.displays`](#sdlvideodisplays) indicating the display the window belongs to.
-If the window spans multiple displays, then the display containing the center of the window is returned.
+If the window spans multiple displays, then the display that contains the center of the window is returned.

 ### window.visible

 * `<boolean>`

-Will be `true` if the window is visible.
+Is `true` if the window is visible.

 ### window.show([show])